 I had an amazing, very best mom moment on Mother’s Day.
 The busyness of life paused and the joyful moment unfolded in slow motion.

-I’d gone away for a relaxing, refueling girls weekend at one of my friend’s cabins.
+I’d gone away for a relaxing, refueling girls’ weekend at one of my friend’s cabins.
 It’s taken me years to realize the importance of self-care.
 Even though my head knows all the benefits of happy moms, as I was about to leave for the weekend, my guilty heart doubted if I really wanted to leave my family.

 But the weekend was just what I needed.
-My friend and I drove home mother’s day morning feeling refreshed and renewed.
+My friend and I drove home on mother’s day morning feeling refreshed and renewed.

-I want the moment etched my heart forever, so I’m recording it on my blog.
+I want the moment etched in my heart forever, so I’m recording it on my blog.

 There are lots of what to capture your memories in an empowering way, not a stressful one.
 Here are some ideas (affiliate links):

 My friend jots funny things her kids say or a moment she wants to remember directly onto her calendar.
 Brilliant.

 Some of the best gifts ever from my mom were scrapbooks of my growing-up years.
 I grew up in a military family, so we were constantly changing homes and getting rid of “stuff.”
 But, my mom took lots of pictures and saves paper keepsakes.
 When we graduated from high school, as part of her empty nest therapy, she threw everything in scrapbooks.
 They are (mainly) in order, they aren’t fancy, no stickers or cut-outs, nope.
 And they are spectacular.
 What a gift.
 Keep it simple, do it up fancy – through together a scrapbook to save all your best mom moments.

 If you like the idea of scrapbooking but know you’ll never follow through, memory boxes are for you.
 Throw your memories in there and call it organized.

 6. Shutterfly Photo Albums